heroku/devcenter-gradle/README.md

 ## Write Your App

-You can run any Java application on Heroku that uses Maven as build tool.
-As an example, we will write a web app using Jetty.
-Here is a basic servlet class that also contains a main method to start up the application:
+We will be creating a completely standard Java application that serves web requests using the [Servlet API][servlet] and the embedded Jetty web server.

+First create a class that implements a simple Servlet.
+For the purpose of this example, we'll also create the main method in this class.

 ### src/main/java/HelloWorld.java